 The Company has a formal stock option plan (the "Plan").
 The Plan is referred to as a "floating" plan and provides for an aggregate number of shares reserved for issuance of up to 10% of the Company's issued common shares at the time of the grant of a stock option under the Plan.
 The number of options granted to any one consultant in any 12-month period cannot exceed 2% of outstanding shares.
-The aggregate number of shares reserved for issuance to any one optionee that is an officer, director or employee in any 12 month period cannot exceed 5% of the outstanding shares.
-The aggregate number of options granted to any optionee that provides investor relations service to the corporation in any 12 month period cannot exceed 2% of the issued and outstanding shares on a non-diluted basis at the time of the grant.
-Options granted under the plan generally vested upon issuance.
+The aggregate number of shares reserved for issuance to any one optionee that is an officer, director or employee in any 12-month period cannot exceed 5% of the outstanding shares.
+The aggregate number of options granted to any optionee that provides investor relations service to the corporation in any 12-month period cannot exceed 2% of the issued and outstanding shares on a non-diluted basis at the time of the grant.
+Options granted under the plan vest in increments of 1/3 after each of 6, 12, and 18 months, from the date of grant.